 I have often told clients, that we don’t mind competing with others, but we will certainly not demonize our competitors!
 Some of which help us to become better, by the way.
 That’s what receiving feedback is all about.

-I love a good argument, and often suggest something I may not actually believe, to see how well I can roil things and defend the position.
+I love a good argument, and often suggest something I may not believe, to see how well I can roil things and defend the position.
 I believe that intelligent and valuable people can have opposing points of view.
 It’s fair to debate the view, but sickening to demonize the opposition.

 Once we create labels we create emotional “shields” which prevent all rational communication thereafter.
 I might disagree with your choice of a movie, but that doesn’t make you (or me) a troglodyte, ignorant, or bereft of decency.
-It simply means that you saw more humour than I could possibly unearth in, say, “Spiderman.”
+It simply means that you saw more humour than I could unearth in, say, “Spiderman.”